TejalBhalerao/TejalBhalerao/README.md

-### Hi there 👋
+## Hi there, I am TEJAL🙋🏻‍♀️
+### I'm a Data Analyst and a life-long learner!!
 <!--
 **TejalBhalerao/TejalBhalerao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on upskilling my Data career
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...